Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

     level = citation_types.index("poem") + 1
 ```

 With this is mind, we could also create a chunker by default.
-For example, the original default groups by 20 from the lowest level, we might simply want to get to the lowest level everytime and see later how to group them :
+For example, the original default groups by 20 from the lowest level, we might simply want to get to the lowest level every time and see later how to group them :

 ```python
 else: